From operator categories to topological operads: Wreath products

 \begin{exm} Of course we may form the wreath product of \emph{any} two operator categories, but of particular import are the operator categories obtained by forming the iterated wreath product of $\OO$ with itself:

-As Clemens Berger has observed, the homotopy theory of weak $\OO^{(n)}$-operads is a homotopy-coherent variant of Michael Batanin's notion of an \emph{$n$-operad} \cite{MR2365200}.
-We prove below that $E_n$ is equivalent to the symmetrization $\mathbf{Symm}(U_{\OO^{(n)}})$ of the terminal weak $\OO^{(n)}$-operad (\S \ref{sect:examples}).
+As Clemens Berger has observed, the homotopy theory of complete Segal $\OO^{(n)}$-operads is a homotopy-coherent variant of Michael Batanin's notion of an \emph{$(n-1)$-terminal $n$-operad} \cite{MR2365200}.
+We prove below that the little $n$-cubes operad $E_n$ is equivalent to the symmetrization $\mathbf{Symm}(U_{\OO^{(n)}})$ of the terminal complete Segal $\OO^{(n)}$-operad (\S \ref{sect:examples}).
 This is a variant of Batanin's result in \cite{MR2365200}. \end{exm}